juanpb96/project_colmar_academy/README.md

 # Colmar Academy

 This project is made using HTML 5 and CSS with mobile first orientation and is showing an academy home page.
+You can find a banner, information, courses and thesis sections.

 ## Technologies used